 Indian Desserts Summary

 All the desserts we have looked at are a sight for sore eyes and pack harmonious and delightful flavors unrivaled by many other cuisines.
-And while these are undoubtedly some of the most popular Indian desserts and favorite Indian sweets of the country, this truly is the tip of the iceberg when it comes to the sweet treats of this vast and beautiful place.
+While these are undoubtedly some of the most popular Indian desserts and favorite Indian sweets of the country, this truly is the tip of the iceberg when it comes to the sweet treats of this vast and beautiful place.

 Be it on a future visit to India, or if you want to bring a little Indian magic to your home kitchen, be sure to try as many of these sweet Indian dishes as you can.
 All will open your mind and palate to a rich, sweet, and truly indulgent side of Indian cuisine, away from the fire, heat, and spice it has become synonymous with.